Warwick Railway: Operations, bankruptcy, and NYP&B takeover

 Service was initially provided by a steam locomotive pulling passenger cars, but within one to two years this was replaced by a steam dummy to cut costs.
 Service became unreliable, with anecdotes of passengers gathering water from nearby wells to feed the dummy's boiler when it ran dry during operations.
 Continuing troubles with services led to the Warwick Railroad going bankrupt and ending operations in 1879.
 The Warwick's connection in Cranston, the New York, Providence and Boston Railroad, decided to take over the bankrupt line and operate it, reorganizing the Warwick as a new subsidiary named the Rhode Island Central Railroad and reopening service in 1880.
-A two mile (3.2 km) extension was built westward from Oakland Beach to Buttonwoods, Rhode Island, the same year.
+A two-mile (3.2 km) extension was built westward from Oakland Beach to Buttonwoods, Rhode Island, the same year.

 New Haven Railroad and United Electric Railways control

 The NYP&B was taken over by the New York, New Haven and Hartford Railroad in 1892, and the Rhode Island Central in turn passed to the New Haven as well.
 Operations continued largely as before until 1899, when the New Haven consolidated the Rhode Island Central with its Rhode Island Suburban Railway, its streetcar subsidiary in Rhode Island.
 As a result of this consolidation, the line was electrified and steam power replaced with trolleys.
 In 1921, United Electric Railways took over from the Rhode Island Suburban Railway, which had gone into receivership.
-Faced with increasing competition from automobiles, trolley service declined in frequency before being eliminated entirely in 1935.
+Faced with increasing competition from automobiles, trolley service declined in frequency before being eliminated in 1935.
 The line continued to be operated in freight service with electric locomotives, but was abandoned from Buttonwoods to the Lakewood neighborhood of Warwick, leaving two miles (3.2 km) remaining in operation.